UniversalDependencies/UD_Portuguese-Bosque/ud-docs/_pt-dep/nmod.md

 This means that it functionally corresponds to an adverbial when it attaches to a verb, adjective or other adverb.
 But when attaching to a noun, it corresponds to an attribute, or genitive complement (the terms are less standardized here).

-We differentiate adverbials realized by noun phrases or adpositional phrases (`nmod` as in "Na noite passa, eu nadei") from adverbials realized as adverbs (`advmod` as in "Ontem, eu nadei").
+We differentiate adverbials realized by noun phrases or adpositional phrases (`nmod` as in "Na noite passada, eu nadei") from adverbials realized as adverbs (`advmod` as in "Ontem, eu nadei").

 ~~~ sdparse
 "PT no governo"